Cookies managing

 My father-in-law and mother-in-law live in Crimea at a military base

-In a while we moved to Hungary, where rav Blaykh partially restored the Kyiv community.
-I was so exhausted on the way that I fell asleep at the wheel.
+After a while we moved to Hungary, where Rav Bleich partially restored the Kyiv community.
+I was so exhausted on the way that I fell asleep at the wheel and we crashed.
 The car was basically totalled, but all of us were completely fine…

-Still, the main ordeals are behind us.
+Still, our main ordeals are behind us.
 The kids have relaxed: at first they were unusually quiet, stayed at home, and did not go anywhere.

-The war really played a trick on our family.
-My brother was in the occupied territory in the Kharkiv region for a bit.
-And my parents in law, military retirees, live in Crimea on the territory of a military base.
+The war has really complicated things for our family.
+My brother was under occupation in Kharkiv Oblast for a bit.
+And my in-laws, who are military retirees, live in Crimea on a military base.
 And they are very pro-Russian.

-Friends and acquaintances in Russia stopped getting in touch once the war started.
-And before that they talked in TV-slogans: why did you start Maidan and the revolution etc. They (Ukrainians) are the enemies; they killed Jews, how could you support them…
+Our friends and acquaintances in Russia stopped getting in touch once the war started.
+And before that they spike in TV-slogans: why did you start Maidan and the revolution etc. They (Ukrainians) are the enemies; they killed Jews, how could you support them…

 At Balaton Lake